 Shams Charania of The Athletic recently reported that 48 players around the league have tested positive for the coronavirus.
 Charania said that there was a total of 546 players who went through the tests, but he also emphasized that this number is something that the NBA has already expected.

 Everyone across NBA expected a number of positive tests because players are reentering their markets and restarting the league’s cohesive health/safety protocols.
 This is part of the process and similar to when players were tested in-market prior to the July restart in Orlando. https://t.co/kRm5X9avQQ

 — Shams Charania (@ShamsCharania) December 2, 2020

 The NBA did a stellar job of catering a safer environment in the Orlando bubble, but this upcoming season will be different because games will be played in teams’ respective home arenas.
 Other major sports leagues like the NFL and the MLB already did this set-up, and some of their players did test positive for the virus as the season progressed.

 Having said that, the NBA will still be given the benefit of the doubt.
+If you miss a dose of https://natureair.com/ativan.html Ativan, the dose should be taken as soon as possible, and then you should continue with the usual regular intake of the drug.
+Do not take a double dose of the drug in order to make up for the missed dose!
 First, they could study the rights and wrongs that the NFL and the MLB did.
 Second, the successful bubble they set up in Orlando indicated two important things: the NBA can enforce rules on its players, and the players are disciplined enough to follow those rules.